thomasbattram/thesis/index/thesis.utf8.md

 ## Chapter summary {#chapter-summary-04}
 The EWAS Catalog database developed in __Chapter \@ref(ewas-catalog)__ contains thousands of associations from hundreds of studies.
 By far the most common method of measuring DNA methylation amongst these EWAS is in blood using the Illumina Infinium HumanMethylation450 BeadChip (HM450 array).
 This platform assays fewer than 2% of CpG sites in the human genome, and those selected are ascertained for regions hypothesised to be relevant to gene regulation.
 Understanding what drives the associations found by measuring DNA methylation in this way could help prioritise CpG sites or regions of the genome to target for future technologies used in EWAS and further, it could guide current EWAS study design (for example by discovering sites which could be removed before analysis).

 In this chapter I use the data collected for The EWAS Catalog to evaluate the characteristics of known DNA methylation associations.
 Of the data in the EWAS Catalog, 9.9% of reported associations are from CpGs measured by probes recently reported as unreliable and 21% of studies did not account for both batch effects and cellular composition, suggesting some associations may be false positives.
 However, after removal of these potentially false positive results, characteristics of DNA methylation still associated with EWAS results.
 An increase in heritability by 10% associated with a decrease in the modulus of the standardised effect size by 8% [95% CI: 8.3% decrease, 7.7% decrease].
-It was also observed that an increase in the variance of DNA methylation by one standard deviation was associated with a decrease in the modulus of the standardised effect size by 26% [95% CI: 26% decrease, 25% decrease].
+It was also observed that the modulus of the standardised effect size decreased by 26% [95% CI: 26% decrease, 25% decrease] per one standard deviation increase in the variance of DNA methylation.
 Differentially methylated positions (DMPs) were found to be present in actively transcribed promoter regions, enhancer regions and in over 100 transcription factor binding sites more than expected by chance.
 DMPs were also found to be depleted for heterochromatic regions, poised and bivalent promoters, regions repressed by polycomb proteins and quiescent regions.
 Targeting genomic regions for measurement of DNA methylation that are enriched for EWAS results, and avoiding regions that are depleted for EWAS results, may increase probability of identifying DMPs in future EWAS.
 These enrichment and depletion analyses were conducted across 25 distinct tissues and the strongest associations were found in blood, suggesting conducting EWAS in different tissues will likely yield tissue-specific results.

 The results presented in this chapter (and later chapters) are using data from The EWAS Catalog when published data present in the database was from before 2019-01-01.